 A valid contract comprises of an agreement, capacity, consideration, and intention.

 Offer: An agreement occurs when a party makes an offer (like an employment offer) to another party or parties.
-An offer is simply a document of terms that the individual making the offer is willing to obey contractually.
+An offer is simply a transaction proposal and a document of terms that the individual making the offer is willing to obey contractually.
 An offer differs from an invitation to treat much.
 The latter only asks another party to make an offer and is not contractually binding.
 For instance, adverts, catalogues, and brochures with product prices are not offers, but invitations to treat.
 If they were, the advertiser must offer everyone who accepts them the products or services regardless of stock levels.

 Acceptance: The acceptance of an offer is unconditional (for example, a signature on a contract of employment), and the person accepting the offer must have consent.
 Negotiations between the parties are classified as counter-offers.